Gambling Addiction and Problem Gambling

 - Have trouble controlling your gambling.
 Once you start gambling, can you walk away?
 Or are you compelled to gamble until you’ve spent your last dollar, upping your bets in a bid to win lost money back?

-Group support for gambling addiction and problem gambling
+Self-help for gambling addiction and problem gambling

 Maintaining recovery for problem gambling and gambling addiction